New product price strategies are critical before product introduction.

 Competitive Strategy and Positioning

-The choice of a price strategy depends on how management decides to price the product relative to the competition.
-And whether price performs an active or passive role in the marketing program.
-The use of price as an active or passive factor refers to whether prices are discussed in advertising, direct selling, and other promotional efforts.
+The choice of a price strategy depends on how management decides to price the product relative to the competition and whether price plays an active or passive role in the marketing program.
+Price as an active or passive factor refers to whether prices are discussed in advertising, direct selling, and other promotional efforts.

-Many companies choose to price at or near key competitors’ prices, and non-price factors are emphasized in their marketing strategies.
+Many companies choose to price at or near key competitors’ prices, and their marketing strategies emphasize non-price factors.

 High Active Strategy and Price Strategies for New Products